 I frequently recommend meditation to clients and I know many people are looking for tools in these quaran-times to decrease anxiety and internal chaos.
 I love to hear it and believe that so many will find solace in utilizing meditation.
 But setting yourself up for success is critical to achieving that outcome.
 Meditation isn’t necessarily something you just decide to start doing and so you do it well (even though that’s how many people approach it).
 I recommend you approach it with intention, with dedication, and with an understanding that it may take some time to settle into it.

-With all of that being said, here are my tips & tricks to starting the practice of meditation, so you can find it to be the helpful activity it is intended to be!
+Tips & tricks from a St. Louis, Mo Therapist to start the practice of meditation, so you can find it to be the helpful activity it is intended to be!

 1) First and foremost, it is critical to think of meditation as “the practice of meditation.”